-Net cash provided by financing activities decreased \$90.0 million to \$29.1 million for the year ended September 30, 2020 from \$119.1 million for the year ended September 30, 2019.
-The decrease in net cash provided by financing activities was primarily the result of an increase in payments on the revolving credit facility of \$261.4 million, payments for purchases of exchangeable senior note hedges of \$28.7 million and payments for the repurchase of Exchangeable Notes of \$17.4 million during the year ended September 30, 2020, a decrease in proceeds from issuance of Class A common stock sold in public offerings of \$28.8 million, a decrease in proceeds from the revolving credit facility of \$16.4 million and an increase in payments of debt issuance costs of \$5.1 million for the year ended September 30, 2020 compared to the year ended September 30, 2019.
-The decrease in cash provided by financing activities is partially offset by proceeds from borrowings on exchangeable notes of \$138.0 million and proceeds from the issuance of warrants of \$14.7 million during the year ended September 30, 2020, as well as a decrease in payments for Common Units in i3 Verticals, LLC from certain Continuing Equity Owners in connection with public offerings of \$79.1 million, a decrease in payments of notes payable to banks of \$35.0 million and a decrease in payments for required distributions to members for tax obligations of \$2.1 million for the year ended September 30, 2020 from the year ended September 30, 2019.
+Net cash provided by financing activities increased \$73.0 million to \$102.1 million for the year ended September 30, 2020.
+The increase in net cash provided by financing activities was primarily the result of an increase in proceeds from the revolving credit facility of \$130.7 million and a decrease in payments on the revolving credit facility of \$114.8 million for the year ended September 30, 2021 from the year ended September 30, 2020.
+Additionally, we made payments for purchases of exchangeable senior note hedges of \$28.7 million, payments for the repurchase of Exchangeable Notes of \$17.4 million, payments for Common Units in i3 Verticals, LLC from selling unitholders of \$10.9 million and payments of debt issuances costs of \$5.3 million during the year ended September 30, 2020 that did not recur in the year ended September 30, 2021.
+These increases in net cash provided by financing activities were partially offset by proceeds from borrowings on exchangeable notes of \$138.0 million, proceeds from issuance of Class A common stock sold in public offerings of \$82.9 million and proceeds from issuance of warrants of \$14.7 million during the year ended September 30, 2020 that did not recur in the year ended September 30, 2021.

-Year Ended September 30, 2019 Compared to Year Ended September 30, 2018
+Year Ended September 30, 2020 Compared to Year Ended September 30, 2019

-For a discussion of the cash flows for the year ended September 30, 2019 compared to the year ended September 30, 2018, refer to Part II, Item 7.
-"Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources" in our Annual Report on Form 10-K for the fiscal year ended September 30, 2019, which was filed with the Securities and Exchange Commission on November 22, 2019.
+For a discussion of the cash flows for the year ended September 30, 2020 compared to the year ended September 30, 2019, refer to Part II, Item 7.
+"Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources" in our Annual Report on Form 10-K for the fiscal year ended September 30, 2020, which was filed with the Securities and Exchange Commission on November 23, 2020.